CaptainPants/nodep-multipart-parser/readme.md

 }
 ```

-The **Data** class lets you conveniently switch data between binary structures and back and forth with string.
-For string to binary conversion we use TextEncoder/TextDecoder, falling back to FileReader/Blob constructor for IE11 and other browsers (Hopefully IE10 too according to https://caniuse.com/mdn-api_filereader_readastext).
-Functions that give a binary result also include the text encoding if relevant (if converting from string or if the data was already binary encoded text with a known encoding).
+The **Data** class lets you conveniently switch data back and forth between binary structures and strings.
+For conversion we use TextEncoder/TextDecoder, falling back to FileReader/Blob constructor for IE11 and other browsers (Hopefully IE10 too according to https://caniuse.com/mdn-api_filereader_readastext).
+Functions that return a binary result also return the text encoding if relevant (if converting from string or if the data was already binary encoded text with a known encoding).
 ```typescript
 const data1 = new Data('Cheesecake');
 const asArrayBuffer1 = await data1.arrayBuffer();